Is There a Connection Between Varicose Veins and Diabetes?

 • Prolonged sitting or standing

-Nonetheless, if you notice the formation of varicose veins, you should schedule an appointment to have your blood sugar levels checked.
+Nonetheless, if you notice the formation of varicose veins, you should schedule an appointment at a vein clinic to have your blood sugar levels checked.
 Varicose veins can be a symptom of chronic venous insufficiency (CVI), which is linked to diabetes.

 The Effects of Diabetes on Vein Health